-The development and use of solidstate transmitters have shown them to be inherently well suited for many wideband space research applications.
+The development and use of solid-state transmitters have shown them to be inherently well suited for many wideband space research applications.
 Their small size, low voltage requirements, and handling of heat transfer problems results in an overall transmitter weight significantly less than its vacuum tube counterpart.
 Vacuum tubes, such as the travelling-wave tubes, are still used to support missions with high power requirements and operations in higher frequency bands.
 Transmitter power is limited less by transmitter technology than by the electrical power that can be supplied by deep-space spacecraft.

-The limits on the power flux density at the surface of the Earth established in the RR restrict maximum spacecraft transmitter powers and e.i.r.p. in specific bands.
+The limits on the power flux density at the surface of the Earth (see Table A2.2) established in the RR restrict maximum spacecraft transmitter powers and e.i.r.p. in specific bands.
 In these cases, space research missions use spread spectrum modulation techniques to maintain link performance and comply with internationally agreed upon power flux density limits.

-Transmitter power ranges for DRS systems are found in the Tables in Annex 1 to Rec.
+Transmitter power ranges for DRS systems are found in the Tables in Annex of Rec.
 ITU-R SA.1414.
 Near-Earth space research spacecraft transmit 2-10 W, and deep-space spacecraft transmit 5-100 W.

-In the future, systems operating at frequencies above 200 THz are also envisioned for both near-Earth, space-to-space links and deep-space, space-to-Earth links.
+In the future, systems operating at frequencies above 200 THz are also envisioned for both near-Earth (space-to-space) links and deep-space (space-to-Earth) links.
 These systems benefit from highly directional antennas but, consequentially, have extremely precise pointing requirements.
-The RR does not address these systems as the definition of radio waves is arbitrarily cut off at 3 THz.
+The RR does not address these systems since the definition of radio waves is arbitrarily cut off at 3 THz.
 However, ITU-R Study Groups are allowed to do studies and make Recommendations regarding their use.

 CHAPTER 2